otanriverdi/invoice-pdf-generator/README.md

 # PDF Generator

-There are two goals with this.
+The goal with this.

-1. Create a PDF invoice given some data about a fake customer's recent transactions
+1. Create a PDF invoice given some data about a customer's recent transactions
-2. Generate a course completion certificate and add your name to it!

 ### Creating a PDF invoice